g-male/darin-portfolio/content/capturing/bird/japanese-cormorant.md

 postyear: "2023"
 contentdesc: bird
 ---
 Bro didn't move an inch for like half an hour.
 Awesome bird.
-Shot in Oita, Beppu, Japan.
+Shot in Beppu, Japan.